bitzertech/DevOps/03-exercise-2.md

 ## Verify access

-The cluster ip is the intenal ip address of the service.
+The cluster ip is the internal ip address of the service.
 To get the external address of the node, type:
 ```bash
 kubectl get nodes -o wide